beoran/governance/CODE-OF-CONDUCT.md

 ## The Intent

-The goal of this Code of Conduct is to promote a culture of productivity, fun, and appreciation to enable the most important thing for an opensource project; shipping the opensource software.
-The second goal of this code of conduct is to protect CONTRIBUTORS from undue USER entitlement and aggressive demands often seen in many opensource projects.
+The goal of this Code of Conduct is to promote a culture of productivity, fun, and appreciation that enables the most important thing for an Open Source project; shipping the Open Source software.

+The second goal of this code of conduct is to protect CONTRIBUTORS from undue USER entitlement and aggressive demands seen in many Open Source projects.

 These goals inherently requires minimizing anything that gets in the way of shipping including politics and drama.